BillJr99/Ursinus-CS376/_pages/Projects/proj-mailbox.md

 ## Testing Your Syscalls

-To test, implement a thread barrier using `fork`'ed children that communicate their arrival to one another using messages.
-Once any one process has received `N-1` messages (from the others), it sends a release message to all the other processes to release them.
-The user processes can print a log message right before and right after they block (perhaps with their PID).
+To test, write a program that `fork`s a child and sends a `char*` message to that child.
+The child can receive and print the message.

 ## What to Do